- Home

 Grant Programs for Texas Employers

 The Texas Workforce Commission administers 2 grant programs for Texas employers - the Skills Development Fund and the Self-Sufficiency Fund.
+Additionally, funds have been allocated from the Skills Development Fund to support the Skills for Success initiative.
 These programs allow employers to develop and implement customized training solutions.

 Skills Development Fund